Love: I choose you

 I have always seen love as a choice, not a feeling.
 I choose to love my bride – it was and is an act of my will.
-I realise many define love differently, but an act of our will is still a very important thing, no matter what we choose to call it.
+I realise many define love differently, but an act of our will is still a very important, no matter what we choose to call it.

 Because love is a choice, I can’t “fall out of love”.
 If I “don’t love you the way I used to” that means I choose to make a change – it’s on me.
-I don’t love her less when I am tried, stressed, or grumpy.
-I don’t love her more when she does what I want, or less she does not.
+I don’t love her less when I am tired, stressed, or grumpy.
+I don’t love her more when she does what I want, or less when she does not.

 I suspect many don’t think of love as a choice.
 This leaves them, and their marriages, subject to feelings, whims, fears, and distractions.
 If you choose each other, for better or worse, come what may, you can get off the roller coaster some call love.